MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

    > **Note**: When operating in a multi-language environment, you might need to install language packs.
 For details regarding this procedure, refer to the Microsoft Docs article [Add language packs to a Windows 10 multi-session image](https://docs.microsoft.com/en-us/azure/virtual-desktop/language-packs).

    > **Note**: Next, you will disable Windows Automatic Updates, disable Storage Sense, configure time zone redirection, and configure collection of telemetry.
-In general, you should first apply all current updates first.
+In general, you should first apply the most recent quality update.
 In this lab, you skip this step in order to minimize the duration of the lab.

 1. Within the Bastion session to **az140-25-vm0**, switch to the **Administrator: C:\windows\system32\cmd.exe** window and, from the command prompt, run the following to disable Automatic Updates: